DFE-Digital/publish-teacher-training/docs/api.md

 To differentiate between entities from different recruitment cycles, each endpoint has a `<recruitment_cycle>` part in the URL.
-Additionally, the following entities have a `recruitment_cycle` attribute:
+Additionally, the following entities have a `recruitment_cycle` attribute in the response data:

 - course
 - campus